ismailakkila/alexa-spark/README.md

   "What is New in Room {Spark Room}"

-* Post Message: Echo will post a message to one of your Spark Rooms
+* Post Message: Echo will post a message to one of your Spark Rooms.

  "Alexa, Ask Spark to Post Message to {Spark Room}"